Omega Point: Technological singularity

-The technological singularity is the hypothetical advent of artificial general intelligence theoretically capable of recursive self-improvement, resulting in a runaway effect to an intelligence explosion.
-Eric Steinhart, a proponent of "Christian transhumanism", argues there is a significant overlap of ideas between the secular singularity and Teilhard's religious Omega Point.
-Steinhart quotes Ray Kurzweil, one of the most prominent singularitarians, who stated that "evolution moves inexorably toward our conception of God, albeit never reaching this ideal."
-Like Kurzweil, Teilhard predicts a period of rapid technological change that results in a merger of humanity and technology.
-He believes that this marks the birth of the noosphere and the emergence of the "spirit of the Earth", but the Teilhardian Singularity comes later.
-Unlike Kurzweil, Teilhard's singularity is marked by the evolution of human intelligence reaching a critical point in which humans ascend from "transhuman" to "posthuman".
-He identifies this with the Christian "parousia".
+The technological singularity is the hypothetical advent of artificial general intelligence becoming capable of recursive self-improvement, resulting in an irreversible machine intelligence explosion, with unknown impact on humanity.
+Eric Steinhart, a proponent of "Christian transhumanism," argues there is a significant overlap of ideas between the secular singularity and Teilhard's religious Omega Point.
+Steinhart quotes Ray Kurzweil, who stated that "evolution moves inexorably toward our conception of God, albeit never reaching this ideal."
+Like Kurzweil, Teilhard predicted a period of rapid technological change that results in a merger of humanity and technology.
+He believes that this marks the birth of the noosphere and the emergence of the "spirit of the Earth," but the Teilhardian Singularity comes later.
+Unlike Kurzweil, Teilhard's singularity is marked by the evolution of human intelligence reaching a critical point in which humans ascend from "transhuman" to "posthuman."
+He identifies this with the Christian "parousia."

 In popular culture

-The Spanish painter Salvador Dalí was fascinated by Teilhard de Chardin and the Omega Point theory.
+The Spanish painter Salvador Dalí was familiar with Teilhard de Chardin's Omega Point theory.
 His 1959 painting The Ecumenical Council is said to represent the "interconnectedness" of the Omega Point.
 Point Omega by Don DeLillo takes its name from the theory and involves a character who is studying Teilhard de Chardin.
-Flannery O'Connor's acclaimed collection of short stories taps the Omega Point theory in its title, Everything That Rises Must Converge, and science fiction writer Frederik Pohl references Frank Tipler and the Omega Point in his 1998 short story "The Siege of Eternity".
+Flannery O'Connor's acclaimed collection of short stories refers to the Omega Point theory in its title, Everything That Rises Must Converge, and science fiction writer Frederik Pohl references Frank Tipler and the Omega Point in his 1998 short story "The Siege of Eternity".
 Scottish writer / counterculture figure Grant Morrison has used the Omega Point as a plot line in several of his Justice League of America and Batman stories.

+Dan Simmons references Teilhard and the Omega Point throughout the Hyperion Cantos, with extended discussions about the feasibility of the concept driving much of the plot.

+Julian May's Galactic Milieu Series includes multiple references to Chardin, the Omega Point and the Noosphere.
+Part of the driving force for the Milieu of the title is to promote an increase in the population of various intelligent species, including humans, in order to enable them to reach a point of psychic Unity.

 Arthur C. Clarke and Stephen Baxter's The Light of Other Days references Teilhard de Chardin and includes a brief explanation of the Omega Point.
 Italian writer Valerio Evangelisti has used the Omega Point as main theme of his Il Fantasma di Eymerich novel.
 In William Peter Blatty's novel The Exorcist, the character of Father Merrin references Omega Point.
 In 2021, Dutch symphonic metal band Epica released their eighth studio album, Omega, which features concepts related to the Omega Point theory.
 Epica's guitarist and vocalist, Mark Jansen, specifically referenced Teilhard's theory when describing the album's concept.

+Charles Sheffield's 1997 novel Tomorrow and Tomorrow also uses the concept in the concluding act of the novel.